 - Most parts of the goods are shipped abroad.
-We export 83% of the manufactured chemicals and pharmaceutical products.
-Pharmaceuticals compile 1.3% of total national exports.
+We export 75.7% of the manufactured chemicals and pharmaceutical products.
+Pharmaceuticals compile 1.2% of total national exports (2021).

-- Four is the number of innovation and creativity.
-The sector is currently ranked 4th by turnover and export amount among manufacturing industries in Latvia.
+- The sector is currently ranked 3rd by turnover and export amount among manufacturing industries in Latvia (2021).

 Employment and education

 - This sector is so rapidly growing in Latvia that we sometimes can't keep up!
-Well, as for now the number of employees in chemical and pharmaceutical companies exceeds 13 000.
-Moreover, Latvia is 1st in the EU in the percentage of female researchers (2018).
+Well, as of now the number of employees in chemical and pharmaceutical companies exceeds 5390.
+Moreover, Latvia is 1st in the EU in the percentage of female researchers (2021).